+We at Yogasleep have a confession to make.
+The Dohm is not actually a white noise machine.
 What?!
 Yes, it's true.
 The Yogasleep Dohm produces, not white noise, but pink noise.
 Well, you might be wondering, what's the difference?
 We're glad you asked.

 White noise refers to a type of sound that's an equal intensity across all frequencies audible by the human ear; similar to white light, which contains all visible light at equal intensity.
-White noise is produced by randomly generating noise across the entire sound spectrum, and it ends up sounding similar to radio static, which some people enjoy as background noise, while others find it irritating.
+White noise is produced by randomly generating noise across the entire sound spectrum, and it ends up sounding like radio static, which some people enjoy as background noise, while others find it irritating.

 Here's an example: the difference between 5 Hz and 10 Hz is one octave, as is the difference between 50 and 100 Hz.
 But, in terms of absolute frequency, the difference between the first two is 5 Hz, whereas the difference between the second two is 50 Hz.
 In white noise, the difference is obvious, but in pink noise, they’re both one octave apart, so they’re functionally the same.

 This is the major difference between pink and white noise.
 In white noise, the power is constant, but in pink noise, as the numbers get bigger, the difference in power becomes smaller, so the higher-pitched sounds are softer.

 Because the lower frequencies are louder than the higher frequencies in pink noise, it sounds less abrasive and leads to a better night's sleep.
-Less like radio static and more like leaves rustling.
+Less like radio static, and more like leaves rustling.

 There are indeed.
 The colors of noise include: